donhiruni/HistamineValueApp/README.md

 # HistamineValueApp
 The project is about Histamine Value Application.
-Thats means it detect the color and repersent the histamine value of each color and finally it generate the graph of four testing.
+Thats means it detect the color and repersent the histamine value of each color and finally it generate the graph of four testing.This is an individual project.